IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 1. **Models Performance Improvement**:
    - Enhance the current models' performance through additional training and fine-tuning.
    - Optimize the blur detection model to reduce complexity and weight.
-   - Integrate the Image-Grouping model into our application.
+   - Integrate the image grouping model into our application.

 2. **Frontend Completion**:
    - Address UI issues identified during testing, such as excessive space usage, and brainstorm new ways to update UI features.